ucsd-ets/rsm-msba-datahub/README.md

 However, here is a brief summary of what *has* changed:
 - Certain directories such as `/home/jovyan` are accessible globally, and by any user.
 This is important for Datahub as users are only permitted to spawn k8s pods with their own UID.
 - Postgresql is not launched by root.
 Because nothing can be ran as UID 0 on Datahub (same reason as above), we simply run it as the local user instead.
 See further instructions below
-- There is a launch script that ensures 100% functionality: [TODO](google.com)
+- The launch script above ensures 100% functionality, with a few changes.

 If you would like to make changes to core rsm-msba functionality OR have a bug to report that is not caused by our unique environment, please head to the [above repo](https://github.com/radiant-rstats/docker/blob/master/rsm-msba-intel-jupyterhub/).

 ## Connecting to Postgresql
 Because we only have access to one user whilst live in the container, you can use the provided script to setup postgresql without root access.
-The script below should be ran automatically provided you're using the launch script above (TODO).
+The script below should be ran automatically provided you're using the launch script above.

 If it does not, you can download and SCP it to the container manually, or run the following command whilst in the container: